TheGhouls/oct/doc/index.rst

 .. code-block:: bash

-   sudo apt-get install libxml2-dev libxslt-dev python-dev
+   sudo apt-get install libxml2-dev libxslt-dev python-dev zlib1g-dev libffi-dev

 You can install the module with :